Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 * **Upgrades to primary software.** For example, upgrading to new Apache ZooKeeper versions within a running cluster of ZooKeeper.
 * **Upgrades to secondary software dependencies.** For example, ZooKeeper runs upon Java so a ZooKeeper cluster will need to upgrade to new Java versions.
 We will need to perform dependency upgrades to, at the very least, push out critical security fixes.
 We might always want to use newer dependencies if they improve performance, reduce CPU or RAM usage, or have additional features.
 We might also need to upgrade dependencies if our primary software ceases to support ageing dependencies.
-* **Upgrades to operating system kernels and core software.** If your system is running upon a Ubuntu host machine and/or a Ubuntu container image, then you will need to upgrade or replace the base host machine and/or the containers as soon as possible after the security notices are published.
+* **Upgrades to operating system kernels and core software.** If your system is running upon an Ubuntu host machine and/or an Ubuntu container image, then you will need to upgrade or replace the base host machine and/or the containers as soon as possible after the security notices are published.
 For example, see [Ubuntu Security Notices](https://usn.ubuntu.com/usn/).
 Security vulnerabilities are continually discovered within all layers of each operating system distribution and pushed out throughout the year.
 * **Resizing of the infrastructure.** As a system becomes increasingly used by end users, or as it acquires more data, it will need to grow.
 Persistent disks will need to be enlarged.
 Host machines will need to be replaced by larger machines.
 Container constraints may need to be increased.
 * **Healing of the infrastructure.** Host machines disappear.
 Physical disks can corrupt.
 Your users' systems will need to heal.
 * **Debugging of the software and its dependencies.** The brilliance of self-hosting your own software as a service is that only your team needs to debug your software.
 Conversely, when you distribute your software to other operations teams, it will be those teams that need to debug the entire system.
 They will want to be able to perform remediation if they can.
 If not, next they will want to help the software publisher with debugging and resolution.
 They want their system to be running and healthy.
 They want their own end users to be happy.